dextrop/nlp2fn/README.md

-Here's a refined and structured README for the `nlp2fn` project:

----

 # nlp2fn: Python Automation Made Simple

 Welcome to `nlp2fn`, a seamless and intuitive software tool for Python automation.
 With the ability to load and read Python functions from any specified location, `nlp2fn` brings all your automation tasks together.
 Whether your functions reside in local directories or remote servers, `nlp2fn` fetches, loads, and prepares them for execution — as simple as a statement.